HOMES FOR CHILDREN

 What are the qualifications to be a foster/adoptive parent?

-How long does it take to become a foster/adoptive parents?
+How long does it take to become a foster/adoptive parent?

 Why do we need special training?